 Forward rules define how traffic is routed from the load balancer to its backend Droplets.
 The left side of each rule defines the listening port and protocol on the load balancer itself, and the right side defines where and how the requests will be routed to the backends.

-The algorithm a load balancer uses determines how it chooses which backend Droplet to route traffic to.
+The load balancer's algorithm determines how it distributes traffic across your Droplets.
 There are two algorithms available:

-The default round robin algorithm sends requests to each available backend in turn.
+The default round robin algorithm sends requests to each available Droplet in turn.

-The alternative least connections algorithm sends requests to the backend with the least number of active connections.
-This can be a better choice for traffic with longer sesssions.
+The least connections algorithm sends requests to the Droplet with the least number of active connections.
+This can be a better choice for traffic with longer sessions.

-Sticky sessions make the load balancer always sends requests from the same client to the same backend server by setting a cookie with a configurable name and TTL (to define how long the cookie is valid).
-This persistence is useful if an application’s sessions rely on connecting to the same backend for each request.
+Sticky sessions send subsequent requests from the same client to the same Droplet by setting a cookie with a configurable name and TTL (Time-To-Live) duration.
+The TTL parameter defines the duration the cookie remains valid in the client's browser.
+This option is useful for application sessions that rely on connecting to the same Droplet for each request.

 In the Target section, you choose the Protocol (HTTP or TCP), Port (80 by default), and Path (

 / by default) that Droplets should respond on.